Freiling87/CCU/CCU/Scratchpad.md

   - Default Goals
     - Random Teleport
   - Objects
     - The Vendor Cart is no longer accessible as a normal container.
-It requires an operating bar to access, and will make noise that may alert the owner unless the stealing agent has Sneaky Fingers.
+It requires an operating bar to access, and will make a small noise as you ransack it.
+Sneaky/Silent Fingers both apply.
   - Traits
     - Hire Duration
       - Permanent Hire